 Amboseli Porini Camp

-Come to Amboseli Porini for some of the best birdwatching in Africa, to see elephants, lions, leopards, wildebeest and giraffes, and for spectacular views of Mount Kilimanjaro.
-The camp is in the Selenkay Conservation Area, a 60-square-kilometre private game reserve bordering the northern boundary of Amboseli National Park.
-It is co-owned by the local Maasai and Gamewatcher Safaris – a Nairobi-based travel company which organizes Maasai-guided walks as well as day and night safaris into the conservancy and the national park.
+Come to Amboseli Porini for some of the best birdwatching in Africa.
+And that's not all.
+You'll see elephants, lions, leopards, wildebeest and giraffes, and enjoy spectacular views of Mount Kilimanjaro.
+You'll find the camp in the Selenkay Conservation Area, a 60 sq km private game reserve bordering the northern boundary of Amboseli National Park.
+It is co-owned by the local Maasai and Gamewatcher Safaris – a Nairobi-based travel company.
 Track game with the Maasai and you’ll learn a trick or two from the people who have lived here for centuries.

-Both Tassia and Il N’gwesi are owned and run by local Maasai, who lead guided safaris and birdwatching tours in the Ngare Ndare River Valley – where you’ll have a good chance of seeing elephants, buffalo, lions, wild dogs, hyenas, cheetahs and leopards.
-This is community-owned pastoral land, so while you’re out on safari expect to come across herders and their cattle – and the real Africa.
+Both Tassia and Il Ngwesi are owned and run by local Maasai.
+They lead guided safaris and birdwatching tours in the Ngare Ndare River Valley.
+You’ll have a good chance of seeing elephants, buffalo, lions, wild dogs, hyenas, cheetahs and leopards.
+This is community-owned pastoral land, so expect to come across herders and their cattle – and the real Africa.